Working at height hazards

 5. Using ladders incorrectly

-Another common cause of workplace injury is falls from ladders.
+Not checking a ladder is secure is one of the main risks of working at height.
 Ladders are high-risk access equipment, but ladders can be a sensible and practical option for low-risk short duration tasks of no more than around 30 minutes.

 The Provision and Use of Work Equipment Regulations 1998 place a duty on employers, the self-employed and contractors to carry out inspections of work equipment.
 Ladder pre-use checks are important to ensure they are safe to use.
 Using a ladder that is poorly maintained, damaged, wet, or dirty could result in a fatal fall.